fqqlsun/LEAF_production/docs/user_manual.md

 ## 2. Run the LEAF Production Tool from Jupyter Notebook

-It is recommanded to run LEAF production tool using a Notebook comes with LEAF production tool package.
-To do so, follow the next steps:
+It is recommended to run LEAF tool using the Notebook provided with this LEAF tool package.
+To do so, follow the following steps:

 (1) Open **Anaconda Prompt** and **activate your conda virtual environment dedicated for LEAF production tool**, if you have not done these yet.